fbpx

 “You might like to go for short walks outside, play card games, help to write letters or even just have a cuppa and a chat,” she said.

-IMPACT’s Community Visitors Scheme celebrates 30 years this year and is a valuable community volunteering opportunity that has been improving the lives of our isolated older people.
+IMPACT’s AGED CARE VOLUNTEER VISITORS SCHEME (formerly Community Visitor's Scheme ) celebrates 30 years this year and is a valuable community volunteering opportunity that has been improving the lives of our isolated older people.
 Volunteer opportunities are available in Bundaberg, Monto, Gayndah, Childers and Gin Gin.

 Interested in volunteering?
 Call Heather on 0448 035 891 or 07 4153 4233.

-If you’re looking for a place to start on that New Year’s resolution or desire to give back to the community, IMPACT Community Services’ Community Visitors Scheme is here for 2022.
+If you’re looking for a place to start on that New Year’s resolution or desire to give back to the community, IMPACT Community Services’ AGED CARE VOLUNTEER VISITORS SCHEME (formerly Community Visitor's Scheme ) is here for 2022.

 And we’re looking for more volunteers to join our dedicated team.

-The CVS is a friendship program linking volunteer visitors with people who are isolated at home or live in aged care facilities throughout the Bundaberg and Burnett regions.
+The ACVVS is a friendship program linking volunteer visitors with people who are isolated at home or live in aged care facilities throughout the Bundaberg and Burnett regions.

-For CVS coordinator Heather Hinsbey, the world of volunteering is among her passions rather than simply a job.
+For ACVVS coordinator Heather Hinsbey, the world of volunteering is among her passions rather than simply a job.

 Not long after her mother passed away, Heather started volunteering too.